Mintec Global Locations

 Comayagua

-The former colonial capital of Honduras, now reborn as a logistics hub anchored by Palmerola International Airport — the country's largest and most modern airport which replaced the notoriously dangerous Toncontín.
-The airport is expected to generate 2,000 direct and 5,000 indirect jobs in its first years, spurring new logistics parks, real estate development, and commercial growth around the Comayagua Valley.
-The region is also a powerhouse in specialty coffee (producing exclusively arabica with among the highest yields in Honduras) and a historic center for agriculture (coffee, vegetables, grains), livestock, gold/silver mining, and light manufacturing including pharmaceuticals, shoes, and cement products.
-Digital marketing retainers for businesses in Comayagua typically range from $500-1,200/month as the city modernizes its commercial base.
+The former colonial capital of Honduras, now reborn as a logistics and business hub anchored by Palmerola International Airport (XPL) — the country's largest and most modern airport, opened in 2021 with 430,000+ sq ft of infrastructure to replace the notoriously dangerous Toncontín.
+The airport-driven economic boom is generating 2,000+ direct jobs and spurring massive logistics park development, with real estate values climbing around the Comayagua Valley corridor along the CA-5 highway and the Canal Seco (Dry Canal) land logistics route connecting the Atlantic and Pacific.
+The region is also a powerhouse in specialty coffee (exclusively arabica, among the highest yields in Honduras) and a historic center for agriculture, livestock, gold/silver mining, and light manufacturing including pharmaceuticals, shoes, and cement.
+The Comayagua Chamber of Commerce (CCICOM) drives the annual Expo Comayagua — now in its 4th edition in 2026 — positioning the city as a prime investment destination for commercial and industrial development.
+A growing business services sector is emerging alongside Palmerola, with co-working spaces, logistics consulting, and e-commerce fulfillment centers setting up to serve both domestic and export markets.
+Digital marketing retainers for businesses in Comayagua typically range from $600-1,500/month as the city rapidly modernizes its commercial base.

 Logistics Transportation Agriculture